-Amazon Private-Label Expansion: What Does it Mean for Third-Party Sellers?
+Amazon Private Label Expansion: What Does it Mean for 3P Sellers?

 Should Third-Party Sellers Be Worried?

 In any business, strategic managers should be constantly watching for external threats and opportunities for the business and comparing them to their internal strengths and weaknesses to determine how to react.
 The landscape is constantly changing.
 Not watching and planning how to react to those changes will make staying in business difficult.
 The same is true for any Amazon seller, especially because the marketplace is so dynamic.

 Amazon’s ever-expanding private labels and their increasingly aggressive marketing is certainly a threat to Amazon sellers.
 However, there is still opportunity for Amazon sellers to react and still thrive on the marketplace.